kriogenia/shotdown/README.md

 The first player will control its character with the keyboard.

-* WASD for movement
+* AD for movement
-* Space to jump
+* W to jump
 * E to pick a weapon
+* Shift to dash
+* Space to shoot

 ## Player 2

-TBI
+(based on XBOX mapping)
+* Left Joystick for movement
+* Button A to jump
+* Button X to pick a weapon
+* Left Trigger to dash
+* Right Trigger to shoot

 ## Other

 Other controls to know of are:

-* Escape to exit the game
+* Escape Key and Button Back to exit the game
-* Key 1 to make the game fullscreen
+* Key 1 and Button Y on gamepad to make the game "fullscreen"
-* Key 2 to replace the characters (bug safety measure) - TBI
+* Button B to go back on menus

 # Mechanics

-Each game will consist on 5 different scenarios aka showdowns.
+Each standard game will consist on 5 different scenarios aka showdowns.
 Both players will be placed in the scenario and they will fight to death.
 The players will be able to move throughout the scenarios, jump, double jump, sliding in and jumping from walls and, why not, also dash.
 Oh, and of course, pick and use weapons.

 There are a pletora of different unique weapons with their own rarity and mechanics.
 Those weapons will have a very limited ammo so there will be a need to change weapons quickly to not find yourself on a bad position without any way to attack your enemies.

 # Weapons